 Discover how this innovation tool can be used for your design thinking workshop or design sprint.

 In our recent post on remote working software tools, we shared some top tools that can be used to innovate and collaborate with your virtual teams.
 One of these ideation and visualization tools was Mural.
 Time and time again we have seen this tool mentioned as one of the best collaborative brainstorming and virtual whiteboard tools available.
 We’ve also featured Mural on our list of top design thinking software tools.
 You may have also seen this article in Forbes about Mural: Design Thinking Continues when Imagination Workers Work Remotely.
-A widely used tool very similar to Mural is called Miro.
-Both are excellent for real-time collaboration on a virtual whiteboard.
+Another widely used tool very similar to Mural is called Miro.
+Miro is the leader in the industry but both are excellent for real-time collaboration on a virtual whiteboard.

 In this post, we explore the Mural software and how it can be used specifically for innovation or design thinking.